Home » Plastic Surgery Procedures » Breast Implant Removal

 The statement explicitly declares, “the absolute and only indication for an en bloc capsulectomy is for an established or suspected breast implant-associated cancer after appropriate medical workup.”
 This decision for surgery is clearly a part of the informed consent process, and any decisions should be shared between the patient and surgeon in a formal discussion around risk assessment, benefits, and alternatives, as well as the expected outcomes. ” The Aesthetic Society June 8, 2024.

-Breast lifts work well for women with little breast volume who have concern they may be “traumatized” by the thought of removing implants when they feel the “only” breast tissue they have are the implants.
-A breast lift in these cases can effectively reduce the skin laxity to “repackage” the remaining breast tissue optimizing the volume in a “smaller” package to improve appearance.
-The remaining volume of breast can usually be reasonably estimated.
+Breast lifts work well for women with little breast volume who have concerns they may be “traumatized” by the thought of removing implants when they feel the “only” breast tissue they have are the implants.
+A breast lift can effectively reduce skin laxity to “repackage” the remaining breast tissue, optimizing the volume in a “smaller” package to improve appearance.
+The remaining volume of the breasts can usually be reasonably estimated.
 There may be areas of asymmetry, wrinkling, or indentations after implant removal that cause concern.
-Many times these irregularities improve during healing.
-In the few patients who require additional treatment, additional skin may be removed, tissue repositioned, and in some cases, fat grafting to address contour irregularities.
+Many times, these irregularities improve during healing.
+In the few patients who require additional treatment, additional skin may be removed, tissue repositioned, and, in some cases, fat grafting may be performed to address contour irregularities.

-Dr. Rudderman has successfully performed hundreds of mastopexy operations for breast implant removal patients with great success.
-Many patients are thrilled with their new breasts post implant removal and are relieved they have achieved satisfying results without implants.
-Dr. Rudderman’s mastopexy technique may be an excellent solution for patients who no longer desire breast implants and are dedicated to their long term health and well-being.
+Dr. Rudderman has performed hundreds of mastopexy (breast lift/reshaping) operations for breast implant removal patients with great success.
+Many patients are thrilled with their new breasts after implant removal and are relieved they have achieved satisfying results without implants.
+Dr. Rudderman’s mastopexy technique may be an excellent solution for patients who no longer desire breast implants and are dedicated to their long-term health and well-being.

 Fat Grafting

-Fat grafting can be effective in select patients that have dimpling, residual asymmetry, and need for “modest” volume.
-Fat grafting should be performed by a Board-Certified Surgeon with years of experience and for specific indications.
-There are very well-defined limitations with fat grafting, particularly long-term expectations.
+Fat grafting can be effective for select patients who have dimpling, residual asymmetry and need for “modest” volume.
+Fat grafting should be performed by an experienced board-certified plastic surgeon like Dr. Rudderman who understands its applications and limitations.

 Real Patient Reviews